Skip to content

 Expectation management

-One of gambling’s biggest myths – if you play long enough, you’re guaranteed a big win.
-You’re not.
-Think back on your favorite sporting comebacks, and you’ll know wins are never set in stone.
-With casino games, RNG software is legally required – it means casinos can’t deliberately take advantage of you, but it also means nothing, be it win or loss, is guaranteed.
+One of gambling’s biggest myths — if you play long enough, you’re guaranteed a big win.
+With casino games, RNG software is legally required.
+This means casinos can’t deliberately take advantage of you, but also nothing, be it win or loss, is guaranteed.

 • Know When To Stop